 One of the weaknesses in Swiss democracy is the absence of political education in primary and secondary schools.
 Young people under 16 in Switzerland fall below the average internationally in this respect.
 They have a very clear idea of democracy, but their knowledge of politics and their willingness to be involved practically in democracy are very weak.
-These are the findings of a comparative study by the "International Association for the Evaluation of Educational Achievement" (IEA), which questioned 90,000 14- and 15year olds in 28 countries.
+These are the findings of a comparative study by the "International Association for the Evaluation of Educational Achievement" (IEA), which questioned 90,000 14- and 15-year olds in 28 countries.
 For Fribourg University professors Fritz Oser and Horst Biedermann, the sobering analysis points up the widespread lack of political education in Swiss schools.
 Urgent action would seem to be necessary.

-Direct democracy also plays a central role in Swiss people's attitude to European integration.
-A majority of people consider that citizens' rights would be threatened if Switzerland were to join the EU.
-A minority view accession as a chance to bring direct democracy to the European level, where many of today's political decisions are being made.
+As a matter of fact, direct democracy also plays a central role in Swiss people's attitude to European integration.
+Many consider that citizens' rights would be threatened if Switzerland were to join the EU.
+Others, however, view accession as a chance to bring direct democracy to the European level, where many of today's political decisions are being made.

-A study by Professor Dietrich Schindler from the University of Zurich found that 3 of the 40 bills and citizens' initiatives subject to mandatory referendum in the first half of the 1990s would have been entirely covered by EU law and 14 popular referendums would have "partially" affected EU law.
+A study by Professor Dietrich Schindler from the University of Zurich found that three of the 40 bills and citizens' initiatives subject to mandatory referendum would have been entirely covered by EU law and 14 popular referendums would have "partially" affected EU law.
 Overall, Schindler believes that around 10% of the national referendum ballots would have been impossible under EU law (at least in part).
-The loss of civil rights would have been even less at the cantonal and communal levels.
+The loss of civil rights would have been even less at the cantonal and municipal levels.
 This puts into perspective the claim that European integration would inevitably bring about a wholesale loss of popular rights.
-Looking into the future, initiatives and referendums are about to play a significant role for the first time in the context of the European constitution: in several countries, adoption of the proposed new constitution depends on securing popular approval.
-The constitution itself contains a right of initiative (on a par with that of the European Parliament).
+Looking into the future, initiatives and referendums are about to play an increasing role in many countries across Europe and the wider world, as well as specifically within the European integration process: by mid-2007 more than twenty transnational citizens' initiatives had been launched in the EU, and the new Reform Treaty will be scrutinized by the citizens in referendum votes in at least some of the EU member states.

 The development of Swiss citizens' rights shows that the democratisation of democracy is not a one-way street.
 Sometimes there is progress, sometimes there are setbacks.
-In UN Secretary-General Kofi Annan's words: "Obstacles to democracy have little to do with culture or religion, and much more to do with the desire of those in power to maintain their positions at any cost."
+In the words of the former UN Secretary-General Kofi Annan: "Obstacles to democracy have little to do with culture or religion, and much more to do with the desire of those in power to maintain their positions at any cost."

-- F6 Postal voting - F7 Electronic voting the first real practice - F22 Referendum votes on issues relating to foreigners in the Federation - $F{24}$ Restrictions on the constitutional initiative in Switzerland - S1 All popular votes in Switzerland since 1848 - S3 Glossary of direct-democracy terms
+- F7 Electronic voting the first real practice - F19 A short history of the general popular initiative - F22 Referendum votes on issues relating to foreigners in the Federation - F24 Restrictions on the constitutional initiative in Switzerland - G Glossary of direct-democracy terms